 Before we can address transitions directly, we need to look at four key factors or influences that precipitate this discussion of discipling our children.
-These factors provide both the launching points and a framework of understanding what it will take to facilitate effective transitions.
+These factors provide both the launching points and a framework of understanding of what it will take to facilitate effective transitions.

-- A holistic definition of discipleship is foundational. - Mentoring and Sharing Life relationships are key in this process. - Parents are the primary faith influencers in a child's development - The church's role is to equip and encourage parents in raising their children while assisting in their children's faith development process.
+- A holistic definition of discipleship is foundational. - Mentoring and Sharing Life relationships are key in this process. - Parents are the primary faith influencers in their children's development. - The church's role is to equip and encourage parents in raising their children while assisting in their children's faith development process.